A cholesterol (or lipid profile) test looks at the various levels of cholesterol and other fats in the blood.

 What is being tested?

-Lipids and cholesterol are fat-like substances in the blood and some are necessary for good health.
-However, if you have a high level of LDL-cholesterol and triglycerides, then you have an increased risk of heart disease.
+If you have a high level of LDL-cholesterol and triglycerides, then you have an increased risk of heart disease and stroke.

 Why would I need this test?